-The good news is that there are always things you can do to improve this aspect of your operations.
+The good news is that you can always do things to improve this aspect of your operations.
 In this blog, we’ll look at some tried and tested methods for pushing your employee turnover rate in the right direction.

 Why Are You Hiring This Person

-If you don’t know what you’re looking for, you can’t be surprised if a new employee ends up not quite working out.
+If you don’t know what you’re looking for, you can’t be surprised if a new employee does not quite work out.
 When you’re looking to bring someone on board, it’s a good idea to have a clear grasp of the role, the type of person, and the goals that you’re looking for.
-If you can’t explain the role within a couple of minutes, it’ll be time to go back to the drawing board — it might save you from making a big mistake.
+If you can’t explain the role within a few minutes, it’ll be time to return to the drawing board — it might save you from making a big mistake.

 The Right Cultural Fit

 If there’s one mistake that employers make, again and again, it’s spending too much of their time focusing on the prospective employee’s resume.
 You’ll learn plenty from that all-important document, but there’ll also be plenty of things you don’t learn.
 A person could, on paper, be an outstanding prospect for your business.
 However, if they’re not the right cultural fit, then it’ll be more likely that they will run into problems.
 An innovative, disruptive force would not make much cultural sense for a traditional company.